LucyHCollins/Teacher_Turnover/README.md

 3. Open Jupyter Notebook from the command line or start menu.
 4. Go to the where you saved the notebook.
 5. Open 'Teacher_Turnover.ipynb'
-6. Open the notebook and click Run All.
+6. Click Run All.

-If you choose to run it in a virtual environment, follow instructions in this link: https://www.youtube.com/watch?v=Y21OR1OPC9A
+If you choose to run it in a virtual environment:
 On a Mac:
 From your terminal run: python3 -m venv env
 Run sourc env/bin/activate